twistingmercury/telemetry/README.md

 - Tracing: The package integrates with OpenTelemetry tracing to collect and export trace data.
 It provides functions to initialize a tracer provider, extract trace context from incoming requests, and start new spans for outgoing requests or internal operations.
 The package allows configuring the batching duration for the tracing batch processor.

 - Common Attributes: The package defines a common set of attribs that can be used across logging, metrics, and tracing.
-These attribs include service name, service version, namespace, and environment.
+These attribs include service name, service version, namespace, and env.
 The package provides an `Attributes` interface and a default implementation for convenience.

 ## Installation